JogoShugh/ModularAspNetMvc/new/Programming with modules.md

 # What is a module?

-Before we even start talking about concepts like Test-Driven Development, Behavior-Driven Development, or any of the ideas from Domain-Driven Design and the latest hotness, Command and Query Responsibility Segregation (CQRS), we need some lessons on modularity.
+Before we get into conceptual detail on topics like Test-Driven Development, Behavior-Driven Development, or any of the ideas from Domain-Driven Design and the latest hotness, Command and Query Responsibility Segregation (CQRS), we need some lessons on modularity and its evil, vile doppleganger monolithity (yes, I made that up).

+Monolithity masquerades as a convenient, fast way to build applications that purports to make people happy by reducing the amount of time it takes to get something, anything, "shipped".
+This usually comes at the expense of manageability and extensibility.
+Those prices are too high to pay for important systems.

-A great definition of a [modular programming](http://en.wikipedia.org/wiki/Modular_programming) comes from Wikipedia:
+To start, here's a great definition of a [modular programming](http://en.wikipedia.org/wiki/Modular_programming) comes from Wikipedia:

 > Modular programming (also called "top-down design" and "stepwise refinement") is a software design technique